pingram3030/chef-rl/docs/savoury/roast_lamb.md

 1. Lather with oil and rub in a healthy amount of pepper and salt.

 1. Cook meat for 1 hour plus 30 minutes per 500grams - increase time if there is a bone

+## Notes

+* Only turn roast if cooking in a pa.n
+* Seal meat before cooking in a pan.